chaolinzhanglab/DeltaSplice/README.md

 Required parameters:

  - ```--data_path```: Input CSV file with coordinates, ref/alt bases, strands and exon positions, as mentioned before.
  - ```--save_path```: Output CSV file with prediction results.
-The output file contains eight columns, i.e. chrom, mut_position, strand, exon_start, exon_end, psi, pred_ref, pred_deltassu, where pred_ref is the predicted SSU for the sequence before mutation, and pred_deltassu is the predicted deltaSSU for current mutation.
+The output file contains eight columns, i.e. chrom, mut_position, strand, exon_start, exon_end, psi, pred_ref, pred_deltassu, where pred_ref is the predicted SSU for the sequence before mutation, and pred_deltassu is the predicted delta-SSU for current mutation.
  - ```--genome```   : Which reference genome to use, for example, hg19, hg38 or other reference genomes.
 The default path for reference genome is `data/genomes`.
 #### Example: